 Dead Rising is a series of sandbox zombie beat 'em up/hack and slash games developed by Capcom, with its debut entry being handled by Capcom Japan in-house before being passed onto Blue Castle Games starting with its sequel, eventually becoming Capcom Vancouver and going on to assume full ownership of the series from Off the Record forward.

-The debut game, Dead Rising, was created by Capcom veteran Keiji Inafune as an Xbox 360 launch title and a showcase of the MT Framework Engine alongside Lost Planet (of which the two games even had a crossover).
+The debut game, Dead Rising, was created by Capcom veteran Keiji Inafune as an early title for the Xbox 360 and a showcase of the MT Framework Engine alongside Lost Planet (of which the two games even had a crossover).
 Originally set to release in 2005 to coincide with the Xbox 360's launch, it was pushed back for nine months, into August of 2006.
 It was beloved by Western audiences but didn't do very well in its home of Japan, mostly due to the Xbox 360 in general having a poor reception there and the game was an exclusive.
 Frank West, a cocky freelance photojournalist, investigates the quiet town of Willamette to uncover the truth about an abrupt civil disobedience which turns out to be a zombie outbreak.

 Due to its success, a sequel was announced and eventually released in 2010, that being Dead Rising 2.
-Before its formal release, a demo, Case Zero, was released exclusively for Xbox Live Arcade.
+Before its formal release, a prequel/"demo", Case Zero, was released exclusively for Xbox Live Arcade.
 Despite this exclusivity, the actual game was the first in the series to be released beyond Xbox platforms, also launching on PlayStation 3 and PC.
 This game follows a new protagonist, Chuck Greene, a motocross champion who is framed for an outbreak in a Las Vegas pastiche theme park, Fortune City.
 He has to clear his name while searching for a zombification-suppressing drug, Zombrex, for his daughter Katey.
 Replacing the photography mechanic is the creation of Combo Weapons, which Chuck can craft using two items to make a much flashier, more effective zombie-killing weapon.
 Chuck can also weaponize vehicles, namely motorbikes, to slay zombies and be a bit faster about it.

 History repeated itself with yet another sequel, Dead Rising 3, which was advertised as a launch title and exclusive for the Xbox One much like the original with the 360.
 This was the series' stab at taking a Darker and Edgier route, with its muted color palette and more gritty, bleak story.
 Nick Ramos is a mechanic in the sunny city of Los Perdidos, caught in the middle of an outbreak, and has to build a plane before the city is bombed in a week.
 Nick is much better at crafting Combo Weapons than even Chuck Greene, being able to build them on the fly, and can soup up way more vehicles with bigger weapons.
 This is the first game to be fully open-world, and has a much more lenient time limit to make up for that.